 The Rogue River was originally called ‘River of the Rogues’ after the Native Americans that occupied the area and refused to give up their land to early settlers without a fight.
 When trappers and fur traders first began moving into the territory in 1836, and until 1856, there were countless numbers of battles between the native Shasta, Takelma and Rogue River tribes and the new comers to their land.
 The largest surge of new settlers came with the passing of the Donation Land Act in 1850.
 This Act gave couples 320 acres and single white men 160 acres, if they agreed to live on and cultivate the land for a minimum of four years.
 In 1851 the area saw another huge increase in settlers when gold was discovered on the Rogue.
 There was a total of over $70 million in gold taken from the river; $5 million was taken from Tyee rapids alone by a group of Chinese miners.
 Over time the abundance of gold dwindled and most of the valuable animal pelts had been trapped out forcing the settlers to turn to agriculture.
 The valley was largely used for farming because of its mild climate which allows for an extra long growing season, especially for fruit and nuts.
 Commercial salmon fishing was also once popular along the Rogue until it was outlawed in 1962 by state legislation banning the use of gill-nets.

-Starting with such shows as “Gunsmoke,” “Rooster Cogburn” and “Butch Cassiday and the Sundance Kid” (remember that jump from the cliffs to the water below?) among more recent movies such as “The River Wild” and “Dead Man”, the Rogue is used for its savage beauty and versatile landscape to create the backdrop for many movies and T.V. shows.
+Hells Gate Canyon, one of the most famous areas on the lower river, became famous starting with such shows as “Gunsmoke,” “Rooster Cogburn” and “Butch Cassiday and the Sundance Kid” (remember that jump from the cliffs to the water below?) and in more recent movies such as “The River Wild” and “Dead Man”.
+The Rogue is used for its savage beauty and versatile landscape to create the backdrop for many movies and T.V. shows.
 It has also become home to many stars such as Ginger Rogers, Kim Novak and Kirstie Alley.

 The Rogue is one of eight rivers Oregon designated as a wild and scenic river.
 The river begins its journey high in the Cascades at Boundary Springs located inside Crater Lake National Park.
 From there the river twists and winds its way through the Cascade, Siskiyou and Coastal Mountain Ranges, entering and leaving four counties, before emptying into the Pacific Ocean 215 miles later at Gold Beach, OR.
 There are three sections to the Rogue, the upper, middle and lower.
 The major tributaries of the Rogue River are the South Fork Rogue, Elk Creek, Bear Creek, the Applegate River and the Illinois River.